Skip to main content

 AssignmentPercentage of Grade

-Attendance20% (based on weekly lecture quizzes, can miss 1 of 9 without penalty)
+Attendance20% (based on weekly lecture forms, can miss 1 of 9 without penalty)

 Filling out Feedback10%